Wered6/UE5-StyleGuide/README.md

 <a name="sm-modular-snapping"></a>
 <a name="5.3"></a>

-## 5.3 Modular Socketless Assets Should Snap To The Grid Cleanly
+## 5.3 Modular socketless assets should snap to the grid cleanly

 This is a subjective check on a per-asset basis; however, any modular socketless assets should snap together cleanly based on the project's grid settings.